Old Age Security Return of Income (OASRI)

 Filing your annual OASRI on time also helps ensure that your old age security pension is not suspended by Service Canada.

-- You filed Form NR5, Application by a Non-Resident of Canada for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, for the year with the intention of making a section 217 election and the CRA approved it, you must file a return under section 217 of the Income Tax Act
+If you filed Form NR5, Application by a Non-Resident of Canada for a Reduction in the Amount of Non-Resident Tax Required to be Withheld, for tax year 2024 with the intention of making a section 217 election and the CRA approved it, you must file a return under section 217 of the Income Tax Act.

 For more information about filing a Canadian income tax return, see Filing your income tax return.